Prairie Prince: Personal life

 Prince lived with fellow Tubes member Re Styles from 1973 until the early 1990s.
 In a 2006 interview with Modern Drummer magazine's Billy Amendola, he referred to singer Diana Mangano as his wife, adding they were not formally married but had been together for a decade.

+The nickname "Prairie" is based on a mispronunciation of his middle name Lempriere, originating from his father's childhood nanny (the drummer and his father share the same name).